vovw/gamediffusion/part1.md

   - Generate videos of gameplay episodes for random and trained agents
   - Save videos as MP4 files at 30fps
   - Include frame number, action taken, and cumulative reward as overlay text
-  - Support for different skill level checkpoints
+  - Support for different checkpoints
 - **Reward Shaping**: Implementation in `AtariBreakoutEnv` including:
   - Living penalty (-0.001 per time step)
   - Life loss penalty (-1.0 for losing a life)
   - Tracking lives between steps to detect life loss

 ### Remaining tasks
-- Train DQN agent to different skill levels and save checkpoints (full run with data saving enabled)
+- Train DQN agent for longer durations
-- Record and organize gameplay data for each skill level (as described above)
-- Create validation splits for evaluation
+- Increase max steps per episode from 1000 to 10000
 - Integrate experiment tracking (e.g., with WandB)

+## Next Steps
+- **Train for longer durations:** Extend training to allow the agent to learn more complex strategies and improve its score.
+- **Increase max steps per episode:** Change the environment or training configuration to allow up to 10,000 steps per episode (currently 1,000), enabling the agent to play longer and potentially achieve higher scores.
+- **Target high scores:** Aim for the agent to reach and surpass a score of 200 points as training progresses.
+- **Continue experiment tracking and checkpointing:** Use tools like WandB for logging and analysis.

 ## Planned Improvements Status